-Hybrid models consisting of a shorter monograph and two articles or a longer monograph and one article are also possible.
-Hybrid models can be attractive when you think you have the material to write one or two good articles, but also have important theoretical or empirical work that does not easily fit into an article format.
+Hybrid models consist of a shorter monograph and two articles or a longer monograph and one article.
+Hybrid models can be attractive if you have the material to write one or two good articles, but also have important theoretical or empirical work that does not easily fit into an article format.
 They can also be attractive when you write a monograph, but have some additional material that does not fit the monograph well but is still relevant for the dissertation.
 If you choose a "hybrid model, the monograph part should also function as the summary.

-Discuss this matter with your supervisors and the PhD coordinator.
+Discuss this matter with your supervisors.
 All three forms have advantages and disadvantages, and you should look for the format that presents your research in the best way.
-You do not any point formally have to commit yourself to a certain form by ticking a box or similar.
-What matters is what you hand in the end.
+You do not at any point formally have to commit yourself to a certain form by ticking a box or similar.
+What matters is what you hand in.